 This is not an endorsement of the Klan or the controversial Nathan Bedford Forrest.
 Despite the offerings of photographs in this blog, there were numerous African-Americans in this music program who were integral contributors and quite frankly to me, my high school was neither white nor black: it was brick.

-We would be remiss and Stephen Campbell absolutely did not mince words during his heartfelt tribute to Mr. Thomas Mills who served as band director following Mr. Franklin’s departure.
+We would be remiss if we didn’t include Tom Mills.
+Stephen Campbell absolutely did not mince words during his heartfelt tribute to Mr. Thomas Mills who served as band director following Mr. Franklin’s departure.
 I had a deep respect for Tom Mills and his family.
-His daughter Sue Mills drove me to Memphis, Tennessee to audition for a music scholarship and I’m eternally grateful for the faith and belief in how much Mr. Mills believed in my talent and ability.
-I wholeheartedly feel that I failed him miserably (collegiately I transferred from Memphis State after one semester), but he did bestow the John Philip Sousa Award to me my senior year.
-Staying in touch with those who positively deposited into our lives is crucial and while I regret I did not see him again prior to his demise, I thank him, I thank him, I thank him and the aforementioned is for legions of others as well.
+His daughter Sue Mills drove me to Memphis, Tennessee to audition for a music scholarship, and I’m eternally grateful for the faith and belief in how much Mr. Mills believed in my talent and ability.
+I wholeheartedly feel that I failed him miserably.
+(Collegiately, I transferred from Memphis State after one semester).
+Mills bestowed the John Philip Sousa Award to me my senior year which remains an award I am most proud of.
+Staying in touch with those who positively deposited into our lives is crucial and while I regret I did not see him again prior to his demise, I thank him, I thank him, I thank him.
+The aforementioned is for legions of others who thank him as well.
 May he rest in the peace he lived in and exuded.

 THOMAS P. MILLS Thomas P. Mills, loving husband to wife Arlene for over 50 years, lost his battle with cancer November 15, 2007 at their Port St. Lucie home with his beloved wife at his side.
 He had been in home care provided by Treasure Coast Hospice for a short period of time.
 His life was all about music, teaching both privately and in the public school systems in Massachusetts and in Jacksonville, FL.
 His real love was his career as a church organist and choir director spanning more than 5 decades.
 While residing in Vero Beach he was involved in establishing theTreasure Coast Chapter of the American Guild of Organists, and8 Voices of Song, a vocal group in affiliation with theVero Beach Opera Guild.
 In Palm City Mr. Mills helped create the Academy of the Performing Artslocated at Immanuel Lutheran Church.
 A diverse composer, he had numerous commissions over his career.
 Beyond church music his writing included, children’s musicals, band and choral works and a composition to help a town celebrate its Tri-Centennial.
 As the music director for the Martha’s Vineyard, MA school system, he foundedThe Minnesingers, a special group of high school vocalists who succeeded in taking music to the next level.
 After 40 years, this group of musicians continues to share it’s musical gifts both nationally and abroad.
 He had such a love for gardening which helped him create beautiful landscapes everywhere he lived.
 His pride and joy was his tropical garden with over 150 species of different plants.
 He also loved woodworking, building furniture, cabinets and decorative art.
 Tom Mills grew up in Rensselaer, NY and graduated from New England Conservatory of Music in Boston, MA, with his Bachelors and Masters degrees in Choral and Orchestral Conducting.
 He also received a Bachelor of Music Education degree from Framingham State University, MA.
 He was preceded in death by his father Thomas B. Mills and mother, Gladys (Wainman) Mills.He is survived by his son Steve Mills and his wife Leigh of Jacksonville, FL; daughter Sue Mills-Fliss and her husband Jim of Cape Coral, FL; mother-in-law May H. Monington of Port St. Lucie, three step-grand children and one step-great-grandchild.
 In lieu of flowers, memorials may be made to Treasure Coast Hospices, 1201 SE Indian St., Stuart, FL 34997; or Immanuel Lutheran Church, 2655 Immanuel Dr., Palm City, FL 34990 or The Treasure Coast Chapter of the American Guild of Organists, Trinity Episcopal Church, c/o Brady Johnson, 2365 Pine Avenue, Vero Beach, FL 32960.
 A Celebration of Life service will be held Monday, November 26th at 11:00 am at Immanuel Lutheran Church, 2655 Immanuel Drive, PalmCity, FL 33990.